A Survey of Model Compression and Acceleration for Deep Neural Networks: Challenges and Future Work

 Exploring new types of knowledge in the teacher models and transferring it to the student models is useful for the knowledge distillation (KD) approaches.
 Instead of directly reducing and transferring parameters, passing selectivity knowledge of neurons could be helpful.
-One can derive a way to select essential neurons related to the task \cite{SSS2018,DBLP:conf/aaai/ChenWZ18}.
-The intuition is that if a neuron is activated in certain regions or samples, that implies these regions or samples share some common properties that may relate to the task.
+One option is deriving a way to select essential neurons related to the task \cite{SSS2018,DBLP:conf/aaai/ChenWZ18}.
+Very recently, the contrastive loss instead of KL divergence for distillation has been tried in \cite{Tian2020Contrastive}.

 For methods with the convolutional filters and the structural matrix, we can conclude that the transformation lies in the family of functions that only operations on the spatial dimensions.
 Hence to address the imposed prior issue, one solution is to provide a generalization of the aforementioned approaches in two aspects: 1) instead of limiting the transformation to belong to a set of predefined transformations, let it be the whole family of spatial transformations applied on 2D filters or matrix, and 2) learn the transformation jointly with all the model parameters.